 The other approach – banning IM altogether – is draconian, but easier to implement, at least ostensibly.

 On June 23rd, we launched a new feature within BBM that’s specific to enterprises – BBM Enterprise (formerly known as BBM Protected) – that’s designed to bridge the gap between what employees want from mobile IM and what security-conscious organizations need.
 So, in that sense, it’s a true crossover app.

 BBM is used by 85 million people per month, and 85 percent of companies who have a BlackBerry Enterprise Server (BES) use BBM as a productivity app.
 If you’ve used it yourself, you know it’s fast and convenient.
 It was the first to let users know when their messages were delivered (D) and read (R) – and other apps have struggled to emulate that feature (among others) ever since.

 Business users have been taking advantage of BBM features like separating personal contacts from work contacts, video chats, file sharing, BBM Group chats, shared calendars, and lists – even more so since BBM went multiplatform late last year.
 But we knew we could do more.

 BBM Enterprise is tailored specifically for the enterprise.

 • It’s the only secure mobile instant messaging app that uses a FIPS 140-2 validated cryptographic library, the same security standard used by the U.S. government.

 (As of February 2015, BlackBerry holds 70+ security certifications and approvals from governments.)

 The key to developing effective crossover apps is to find the balance between functionality (for users) and security (for IT departments).
 If an app fails to offer a brilliant user experience, or is too restrictive, employees will work around it.
-But with BBM Protected, enterprises get gold-standard security and employees get to keep the BBM features that millions love to use.
+But with BBM Enterprise, enterprises get gold-standard security and employees get to keep the BBM features that millions love to use.